 Milford Sound has been called the 8th wonder of the world and I wouldn’t argue, it is a stunning, pristine spot.

 Milford Sound is the only sound in New Zealand accessible by road.
-Whether you take a tour bus, or drive yourself, be prepared for an incredibly beautiful drive along Milford Road, which is also known as State Highway 94.
+Whether you take a coach tour, or drive yourself it’s an incredibly beautiful drive along Milford Road.
+Milford Road is also known as State Highway 94.

-We booked an early tour so as to hopefully miss most of the tourists so we didn’t really have time to stop a lot on the way there.
-That wasn’t a problem as we had our campervan and could take as long as we wanted on the way back.
+We booked an early tour so we didn’t really have time to stop a lot on the way there.
+We had our campervan and could take as long as we wanted on the way back.

-Truth be told it was lucky we didn’t stop too much because we hit the Milford Road traffic anyway, as we came closer to Milford Sound and the car parks.
+Truth be told it was lucky we didn’t stop too much because we hit the Milford Road traffic anyway.
+The road is notoriously slow as you get closer to Milford Sound and the car parks.